Bookends (album): Recording and production

-Bookends was recorded in fits and starts from 1966 to 1968.
+Bookends was recorded sporadically from 1966 to 1968.
 John Simon's first session with the group was for "Fakin' It" in June 1967.
-The duo were signed under an older contract that specified the label pay for sessions ("As a folk duo, how much could recording costs be?" said John Simon).
+The duo were signed under an older contract that specified that the label pay for sessions ("As a folk duo, how much could recording costs be?" said John Simon).
 Simon & Garfunkel took advantage of this indulgence, hiring viola and brass players, as well as percussionists.
 When the viola players arrived, the duo were so intrigued with the sound of the musicians tuning their instruments before recording that they spent nearly all night (at Columbia's expense) trying to find the random sound.

 The record's brevity reflects its concise and perfectionistic production.
 The team spent over 50 studio hours recording "Punky's Dilemma", for example, and re-recorded vocal parts, sometimes note by note, until they were satisfied.
 Simon paid close attention to his vocal takes, and he strived to get each line perfect.
 He took a bigger role in all aspects of production, and harmonies for which the band was famous gradually disappeared in favor of songs sung solo by each member.
 Although the album had been planned long in advance, work did not begin in earnest until the late months of 1967.

 John Simon's work with the duo produced several tracks that ended up on Bookends, such as "Punky's Dilemma", "Save the Life of My Child", and "Overs".
 In October 1967, Morgan Ames, writer for High Fidelity magazine, attended a recording session with the duo, Simon, Halee and an assistant engineer at Columbia's recording studio on 52nd Street in New York City.
 Her observations were reported in the November edition of the magazine:

 Work on Bookends slowed by the beginning of the new year, with John Simon's departure from Columbia.
 The duo and Halee completed production themselves, recording "America" on February 1, the final version of "Mrs. Robinson" on February 2, and "Old Friends" and the closing "Bookends Theme" on March 8.
 Simon felt the album "had the most use of the studio" of all of the duo's albums.